wangwei-cmd/image_dehazing/README.md

 # image_dehazing
-code for A constrained total variation model for single image dehazing
+matlab codes for "A constrained total variation model for single image dehazing" by Wei Wang, Chuanjiang He, Xiang-Gen Xia. run demondehaze.m to test the dehazing effect of our method.
+The smootht.m is from Amir Beck and Marc Teboulle, "Fast Gradient-Based Algorithms for Constrained Total Variation Image Denoising and Deblurring Problems".